 "The Quantum Engineering Grenoble (QuEnG) programme is constructing an ecosystem for quantum technologies, from the humanities to physics, from philosophers to industrialists, namely the whole continuum of knowledge and economic activity.
 The underlying challenge is to promote dialogue between different fields of expertise to define new questions and fields of knowledge together, rather than to provide solutions to pre-existing problems."
 CNRS senior researcher at the Institut Néel and coordinator of the QuEnG programme and the newly created QuantAlps federation © Frédérique Plas/SYRTE/CNRS Photothèque; L. Ardhuin/Dr04 CNRS; O. Ezratty/ www.qfdn.net; C. Gaby/La Croix; O. Ezratty SCIENTIFIC POLICY The CNRS is involved in the European Quantum Flagship operation launched in 2018 in the context of the H2020 framework programme and is a major player in how the three main pillars of quantum technologies are structured in Europe.
 These are quantum computing and simulation, quantum communication, and quantum metrology and sensors.
 Research at CNRS covers all of these fields and the organisation is one of the three scientific institutions which steer the national acceleration strategy for quantum technologies launched in January 2021.
 The aim is to organise France's industrial and academic research forces to make the country a major player in quantum technologies.
-CNRS, CEA (French Alternative Energies and Atomic Energy Commission), Inria A COLLABORATIVE ANTICIPATORY POLICY With its partner organisations and universities, the CNRS contributes to building a network throughout France in anticipation of the work required to effectively structure research forces in the field of quantum technologies.
-Today, the organisation's cross-disciplinary approach enables applications to be implemented operationally.
-This is made possible thanks to the CNRS's genuine ecosystem bringing together academic research, start-ups and large industrial groups which promotes and facilitates synergies between the academic sphere and the most promising civil and military industrial sectors.
-This approach makes it possible to: - support both fundamental and applied research, i.e. when already well established in the main quantum technology pillars, - guarantee 1) the emergence of new concepts, 2) the value chain, 3) the creation of new start-ups, and 4) major industrial groups' interest in the integration, implementation of applications, as well as in defining use cases.
+CNRS, CEA (French Alternative Energies and Atomic Energy Commission), Inria parallel operations as such quantum systems are A COLLABORATIVE ANTICIPATORY POLICY provably more efficient than the existing conventional solutions.
+However, defining fields of application With its partner organisations and universities, the for this type of computer also requires appropriate CNRS contributes to building a network throughout quantum algorithms to be written at the same France in anticipation of the work required to effectime.
+Currently, researchers have only identified tively structure research forces in the field of quantum a small number of algorithms for which quantum technologies.
+Today, the organisation's cross-discicomputation is more advantageous than conventional plinary approach enables applications to be implealternatives.
+Considerable research efforts have been mented operationally.
+This is made possible thanks to made in this field, both in the academic world and at the CNRS's genuine ecosystem bringing together acamajor industrial computing and Internet companies demic research, start-ups and large industrial groups like Google, IBM, Intel, Microsoft and ATOS.
+All these which promotes and facilitates synergies between the companies are investing considerable resources in academic sphere and the most promising civil and miquantum computers while several French start-ups litary industrial sectors.
+This approach makes it possuch as Quandela with photons, Pasqal with atoms, sible to: and Alice&Bob with superconductoing circuits are also positioning themselves in this sector. - support both fundamental and applied research, i.e. when already well established in the main quantum technology pillars, - guarantee 1) the emergence of new concepts, 2) the value chain, 3) the creation of new start-ups, and 4) major industrial groups' interest in the integration, implementation of applications, as well as in defining use cases. effectively to national and broader European sovereignty in quantum technologies.